thesephist/animated-value/README.md

 ### React

-React is a great example of a declarative, component-based UI framework where imperative, interruptible transitions are tricky to implement from scratch.
-Here's an example of `AnimatedValue` used in a React component to animate in a reveal.
+Here's an example of `AnimatedValue` used in a React component to animate a reveal-in motion.

 In just a few extra lines, we've defined fully controllable, 60fps-animated properties on our component that fits right into React's declarative rendering style while being fully controllable from our application logic.